Abel

 God, he was a

-shepherd who offered his firstborn flock to God as a religious offering.
-God accepted Abel's offering but not the offering of his older brother
+shepherd who offered his firstborn flock to God as a religious offering (Genesis 4:1–8).
+God accepted Abel’s offering but not that of his older brother

-Cain, leading Cain to stone Abel to death out of jealousy.
+Cain, leading Cain to kill Abel out of jealousy; some later interpretations suggest that Cain may have slain him with a stone.
 This act marked the first death in biblical history, making Abel the first murder victim.

 Provided by Wikipedia